-We are pleased to announce that we have received a second NSF IIS grant for research on this event analytics vision.
+We are pleased to announce that we have received following fundings for 2019-2020:

 Data streams have grown in unprecedented scale and velocity in recent years.
 The real-time discovery of emerging event trends in data streams is essential for time-critical applications from computing infection spread patterns across major medical facilities to detecting frequent stock trends.
 Unfortunately, event trend analytics, i.e., the aggregation of complex event trends specified using Kleene-closure based patterns, is known to be not only of prohibitively high computational complexity but also to suffer from exorbitant memory utilization costs.
 This project overcomes the shortcomings of state-of-the-art systems by for the first time providing practical solutions for this important class of analytics.

 Event Stream Analytics, 2017

 Advances in hardware, software and communication networks have enabled applications to generate data at unprecedented volume and velocity.
 An important type of this data are event streams generated from financial transactions, health sensors, web logs, social media, mobile devices, and vehicles.
 The world is thus poised for a sea-change in time-critical applications from financial fraud detection to health care analytics empowered by inferring insights from event streams in real time.
 Event processing systems continuously evaluate massive workloads of Kleene queries to detect and aggregate event trends of interest.
 Examples of these trends include check kites in financial fraud detection, irregular heartbeat in health care analytics, and vehicle trajectories in traffic control.
 These trends can be of any length.
 Worst yet, their number may grow exponentially in the number of events.
 State-of-the-art systems do not offer practical solutions for trend analytics and thus suffer from long delays and high memory costs.
 In this project, we propose the following event trend detection and aggregation techniques.